 For administrators, editors, and teachers

-The step settings open up all kinds of teaching super powers, including scoring, notifications for step completions, password locks, and more.
+The step settings open up all kinds of teaching super powers, including scoring, staff notifications when a learner completes a step, password locks, and more.

 How to access the Step Settings